 - Flathead Lake is the largest natural freshwater lake west of the Mississippi.
 It is a beautiful, recreational lake that also has delicious and plentiful fruit (see Flathead Cherries) during the summer.

-ay to Glacier National Park is a small city with a lot of charm.
+to Glacier National Park is a small city with a lot of charm.
 When you’re not taking advantage of the many outdoor recreational activities in the area, check out the Conrad Mansion, have breakfast at the Knead Café, or lunch at Hop’s Downtown Grill.

 - Whitefish (our personal favorite) is a small town just west of West Glacier that serves as a ski resort town in the winter for the world-class Whitefish Mountain Resort and a fishing/biking/hiking/shopping/eating town for the other seasons.
 We just loved walking around here and looking at the little local shops filled with handcrafted goods and sipping on locally roasted coffee after enjoying a nice lunch at a town diner.
-[TIP: Winters in Montana can go well in to spring and start early in the fall.]
-We didn’t stay here over night, but next time I will.
+[TIP: Winters in Montana can go well into spring and start early in the fall.]
+We didn’t stay here overnight, but next time I will.

 There’s lodging for everyone in Whitefish.
 For a dude ranch, stay at the Bar W Guest Ranch; for a lodge on the lake, stay at the Lodge at Whitefish Lake; for a modern boutique hotel in the heart of town, stay at the Firebrand Hotel; and for a cozy B&B, stay at the Good Medicine Lodge.
 There’s a great array of dining to choose from downtown, so when I go back, I’ll be staying within walking distance of one the many delicious dining choices.

-After our scenic drive, we arrived to the West Glacier KOA.
+After our scenic drive, we arrived at the West Glacier KOA.
 Why did we stay there?
 First, we had a dog with us.
 Dogs are not allowed in most of the lodging in the park.
 Second, we booked relatively late (2-3 months in advance) so this was the best option available for us.
 [TIP: One of the reasons I’m saying to start planning now!
 Lodging in and around national parks book up sometimes two years in advance.]
-Third, we had a party of 10 and some wanted to camp, while we opted to stay in one of the mini cabins.
+Third, we had a party of 10, and some wanted to camp, while we opted to stay in one of the mini cabins.
 Fourth, have you been to a KOA lately?
 A lot of them are awesome!
 My husband, daughter, and I stayed in

 a Studio Lodge Deluxe Cabin.
 It came with a partial kitchen (fridge and microwave), a full bath, linens on a Queen bed, a twin bunk bed set, and a private porch, patio, and grill.
 This is not the KOA you stayed at when you were a kid.
 Aside from our accommodations, this property is right outside of the park entrance, there are multiple pools, hot tubs, hot breakfast and dinner is available for purchase by a cook in the campground, there’s an ice cream shop, recreation room, and everyone is just so friendly and its clean!
 All I’m saying is, don’t cross off KOAs as a potential family lodging option.
 They can be perfect for your group!
-However, next time, I want to stay in the park and that will take more advanced planning on my part.
+However, next time, I want to stay in the park, and that will take more advanced planning on my part.

 So, what do you do in Glacier?
 There is so much to do if you love the outdoors, which is why you need more than one full day to experience the park.
 If you only have one day or a few hours though, you must drive the Going-to-the-Sun Road.
-See this video that my husband produced and you’ll know why.
+See this video that my husband produced, and you’ll know why.